aiven/aiven-docs/docs/products/opensearch/get-started.md

 ---
-title: Get Started with Aiven for OpenSearch®
+title: Get started with Aiven for OpenSearch®
+sidebar_label: Get started
 ---

 To start using Aiven for OpenSearch®, the first step is to create a